Home / Types of Business Entities: How They Work & How to Choose One

 S Corp

-This structure works well for businesses that want the legal benefits of a corporation but prefer a simpler tax process.
+This structure is ideal for businesses that want the legal benefits of a corporation but prefer a simpler tax process.

 Close Corporation